-It seems unfair knowing that your body is switched on enough to naturally expel a nonviable pregnancy, but doesn’t recognise that once a stillbirth occurs, there is no need to carry on the rest of the birthing process.
-Yet, after a stillbirth, breastmilk will still be produced.
+It seems unfair knowing that your body is switched on enough to naturally expel a nonviable pregnancy but doesn’t recognise that once a stillbirth occurs, there's no need to carry on the rest of the birthing process.
+Yet, after a stillbirth, breast milk will still be produced.

-First up, women who experience stillbirth are given medication to suppress lactation, so this will hopefully be minimal.
+Women who experience stillbirth are given medication to suppress lactation.
 However, if any does occur, applying ice packs and taking a mild pain relief tablet will help ease the pain of swollen and engorged breasts which occur due to milk production.

 It’s normal to experience cramping similar to labour contractions as your uterus reduces back to normal size.
 Medication can help ease some of the pain.

-In a world where social media makes it easy to put our best life forward for all to see, the world of pregnancy loss can be even more harrowingly lonely and silent.
+In a world where social media makes it easy to put our best life forward for all to see, pregnancy loss can feel even more harrowingly lonely and silent.

-Nearly 20% of women who experience miscarriage become symptomatic for depression and anxiety.
-Continuing regular mental health checks starting at 6 weeks after your loss can help you manage these conditions .
+Nearly 20% of women who experience miscarriage become symptomatic for depression and anxiety, and continuing regular mental health checks starting at 6 weeks after your loss can help you manage these conditions .

 Lacking the belief that society understands or accepts your experience can exacerbate these emotions.
 That’s why it’s important to talk about your loss (when you’re ready) and seek support from friends, family and professionals.

-Because miscarriage is so uncommonly discussed, many women and couples will not only not realise it’s common, but are inclined to believe something they’ve done has caused it.
+Because miscarriage is so uncommonly discussed, many women and couples don't realise how common it is.
+On top of that, they're often inclined to believe something they’ve done has caused it.

 It’s easy (and normal) to be plagued with questions about why any shocking or traumatic experience has happened to you, and pregnancy loss is no exception.
 Particularly for a mother whose body is carrying the child, it’s easy to feel that something you’ve done has meant you haven’t provided properly for that pregnancy to grow.

 Something else about grief that feels important to mention: healing is not selfish.
-When you start to feel better (how ever long it takes) it in no way denotes your lack of care or memory of your unborn child.
+Starting to feel better — however long it takes — doesn't denote your lack of care or memory of your unborn child in any way.

 Healing is healthy, it’s natural, and it will allow you to move back into the swing of things, rebuild connections with friends, family, and your partner, and eventually, if you want to, continue to plan for a family.

-Shame is one of the heaviest emotions we are capable of feeling.
-Different to guilt over our actions or embarrassment over how we’re being perceived, shame denotes our internal feelings about ourselves — the idea that we are fundamentally bad.
+Shame is one of the heaviest emotions we're capable of feeling.
+Different to guilt over our actions or embarrassment over how we’re being perceived, shame denotes our internal feelings about ourselves — the idea that we're fundamentally bad.

 It’s one of the top emotions women recall after pregnancy loss.
-A feeling that your body doesn’t work properly, or that you’ve let your partner down, or worse, that as a mother you haven’t been able to save or care for your baby.
-Or simply that you are different or worse than everyone else because you weren’t able to carry a full-term pregnancy.
+A feeling that your body doesn’t work properly, or that you’ve let your partner down, or that as a mother you haven’t been able to save or care for your baby.
+Or simply that you're different or worse than everyone else because you weren’t able to carry a full-term pregnancy.

-In these cases it’s important to remember not only that miscarriage is common, but that it’s a natural occurrence in the body that cannot be stopped.
+In these cases, again, it’s important to remember not only that miscarriage is common, but that it’s a natural occurrence in the body that cannot be stopped.

-It may help you feel more in control being armed with the information, to help control the feelings of shame, guilt and loss that occur.
+Being armed with information may help you feel more in control, and better manage the feelings of shame and guilt that occur.
 It’s a good reminder that the loss wasn’t your fault and that, if you want to try again down the line, it doesn’t mean this will happen again.

-Bear in mind that miscarriage is a traumatic experience on a variety of levels, including physically, emotionally and socially.
-So, the fact that so many experience PTSD as a result, isn’t at all a surprise.
+Bear in mind that miscarriage is a traumatic experience on a variety of levels, including physical, emotional, and social.
+So, the fact that so many experience PTSD isn’t at all a surprise.

-If you feel that you may be experiencing symptoms of PTSD, seek medical support.
+If you feel that may be the case for you, seek medical support.

 Sharing your experience

-Talking about your experience openly can help ease the pain, because not only will you be releasing some of the burden of holding your feelings in, but you’ll likely find that many women around you can relate or have had similar experiences, which can make you feel less alone and in turn, make them feel less alone too.
+Talking about your experience openly can help ease the pain, because not only will you be releasing some of the burdens of holding your feelings in, but you’ll likely find that many women around you can relate or have had similar experiences.
+This can make you feel less alone and in turn, make them feel less alone too.

-There’s really no way to avoid or ease the sense of loss of a miscarriage, it’s important to take the time you need to heal and to seek help of a mental health professional if you feel that your pain isn’t easing naturally.
+There’s really no way to avoid or ease the sense of loss of a miscarriage.
+It’s important to take the time you need to heal and to seek help from a mental health professional if you feel that your pain isn’t easing naturally.

-As with any traumatic experience, miscarriage can test a relationship and create change.
-As both partners grieve, it can be difficult to know how to support one another.
-Many couples report that this experience creates a disconnect in communication.
+As with any traumatic experience, miscarriage can test a relationship.
+As both partners grieve, it can be difficult to know how to support one another, and many couples report that this experience creates a disconnect in communication.

-While everyone has their own way of processing tough emotions, maybe the most important thing to remember is that open, honest communication is key.
+While everyone has their own way of processing tough emotions, one of the most important things to remember is that open, honest communication is key.